 As always, listen to your body and make adjustments where needed.
 If you’re new to push ups, then start with 5 sets of 5.
 If you’re an athlete who does them every day, do 2 sets of 15 as soon as you get home from work or school.

-How Push Ups Before Bed Can Benefit Your Health and Sleep Patterns
+How Push-Ups Before Bed Can Benefit Your Health and Sleep Quality

 There are many benefits to be gained from doing push ups before bed: